fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

     ※ If an error occurs when running the installer, confirm the handling method in the enclosed manual.
     ``HldsTofSdk.2.3.0vs2015\manual``
 1. Download the People Tracking package.
-    1. Download the latest version from [the download page](https://hlds.co.jp/product/tofsdk/people-tracking_en). (e.g. PeopleTracking_v200.zip)
+    1. Download the latest version from [the download page](https://hlds.co.jp/product/tofsdk/people-tracking_en). (e.g., PeopleTracking_v200.zip)
     2. Unzip the zip file at any location.

 <br/>